FAQ: All Your Dog Trainer Questions Answered!

 What is expected from me to get results?

-You ultimately are your dogs trainer and we coach you through the process.
-So you will be required to have full participation in order to achieve lasting success.
+You are the biggest piece to your dogs success!!
+Which is why our programs are designed to train you, not only the dog.
+If you want results to last a lifetime, you need to know how to keep it up!
+So yes, you will be required to have full participation in order to achieve lasting success.
 While we guide you through every step and teach all you need to know, we need every client and family member of the household to be fully committed to the training program and follow through with any suggestions made through your program.
 While you don’t need to spend hours a day training, there will likely be adjustments in your day to day routine that you will need to implement to ensure the dogs training is effective and consistent.
-This is crucial.
-Yes, homework is involved.
-We never want you to feel overwhelmed but suggest a minimum of 20-30 minutes a day of practice sessions at home, including 1 walk a day.
+Yes, homework is involved, but we make it simple to follow with lots of resources making it nearly impossible for you to fail.
+We just need you committed to put the time in.
+We never want you to feel overwhelmed, but suggest a minimum of 30 minutes a day of practice sessions at home, including 1 walk – 4 days a week.
 Other suggestions will be offered based on your needs.

 Do you teach basic obedience?